top of page

 Continuous improvement is the backbone of LEAN.
 Similarly, for GRC to thrive, organizations must embrace a culture of constant assessment and enhancement.
 This iterative approach fosters adaptability and resilience, enabling organizations to stay ahead of risk that threatens mission success.

 GRC's true potential lies in embracing an integrative approach that transcends mere integration.
-Rather than adding complexity to existing structures and practices, organizations should leverage the power of LEAN principles.
+Rather than adding complexity to existing structures and practices, organizations should leverage integrative principles and practices as found in approaches such as LEAN.

-By directing their efforts towards stakeholder obligations, waste reduction, value-add work, and continuous improvement, organizations can unleash the true potential of GRC across but more important within the entire organization.
+By directing their efforts towards stakeholder obligations, waste reduction, value-add work, and continuous improvement, organizations can unleash the true potential of GRC across and within the entire organization.

 bottom of page